lily-open-source/Environmental-Monitoring-System/Readme.md

 ## Future Enhancements
 - **Additional Sensors**: Integrate more sensors for comprehensive environmental monitoring.
-- **Alerts**: Set up alerts in the Blynk app for extreme heat index levels.
+- **Alerts**: Set up alerts in the Blynk app or Adafruit IO for extreme heat index levels.
 - **Data Logging**: Implement data logging to track environmental conditions over time.
 - **Web Dashboard**: Create a web dashboard for monitoring and controlling the system remotely.

 This README provides a comprehensive guide to understanding, setting up, and using the IoT Environmental Monitoring System with Blynk and RS-485 communication.
-For detailed code and further customization, refer to the `main.ino` file.
+For detailed code and further customization, refer to the respective `main.ino` files for each version.